signmotion/color_name/README.md

 The easy-to-use and [well-tested](https://github.com/signmotion/uni_color_name/tree/master/test) library.
 Feel free to use it in your awesome projects.

-Share some ❤️ and ⭐ repo to support the project.
+Share some ❤️ and star repo to support the project.

 ## Platforms